The Special Needs Of Older Dogs Caring For Your Elderly Canine

 The Importance Of TLC and Companionship

 Love and companionship are very important to your old dog’s health and longevity.
 Old Dogs are so attuned to their masters – treasuring their presence and touch.
-Even when your old dog doesn’t respond physically to your touch voice or presence, it needs your companionship and attention.
+Even when your old dog doesn’t respond physically to your touch, your voice or your presence, it needs your companionship and attention.
 Without it, it will pine away.
 The ancient Greeks already understood that bond when they described the bond between Argus and Ulysses.

 Urinary Problem, Incontinence and House Soiling

 When pets only have urinary accidents in the house, the problem is usually confined to their urinary tract.
 When they soil with both urine and feces, the problem is usually more generalized.
 Dogs that drink more urinate more.
 It’s common for these dogs to not make it to the door fast enough to relieve themselves.
 The problem is worse in female dogs.
 Some of these dogs have poorly functioning kidneys.
 You can read more about that problem here.
 Others are suffering from conditions like diabetes or Cushing’s disease.
 Diuretics (like Lasix® aka furosemide) , given for heart disease, can also cause this problem.
 Other incontinent dogs, again mostly females, have urinary tract infections or other urinary tract disease.